TomWhitwell/MTM_Newsite_2022/8mu.md

 * To install a firmware upgrade
     * Double click the TINY button next to the USB cable until a folder called MTM_BOOT appears on your desktop.
     * NB: The double clicking is tricky!
 Try a bit faster or a bit slower.
-    * Drop the UF2 file onto that folder, the device will reboot and MT_BOOT will disappear.
+    * Drop the UF2 file onto that folder, the device will reboot and MTM_BOOT will disappear.
-    * Once the led is smoothly fading, the MT_BOOT folder should appear.
+    * Once the led is smoothly fading, the MTM_BOOT folder should appear.
     * This will probably cause an 'Disk Not Ejected Properly' error, don't worry about it.
     * NB: In early versions of MacOS Ventura, this [dragging method produces an error](https://blog.adafruit.com/2022/10/31/uploading-uf2-files-with-macos-13-0-ventura-apple-microbit_edu-raspberry_pi-circuitpython/).
 You may have to copy the .uf2 files on the bootloader using terminal: `cp -X [source].uf2 [destination]`